IBEC-BOX/composer-dev/README.md

-# composer-dev command for Linux/MacOS
+# Command composer-dev for Linux/MacOS

 This script will help you in developing composer packages